ejacoby0-0/C-2-C-E-Commerce-Platform/README.md

 ## Prerequisite

-This is the schema I used for my website
+This is the schema I used for my database:

 CREATE TABLE `users` (
   `id` int(11) NOT NULL,